lgatto/TeachingMaterial/shell/weather/weather.md

 Can we do something like this ourselves with the data?

-## get the daily files.
+## Get the daily files.

-We could also work from the raw CSV, but let's go with this file for now.
+We could also work from the raw CSV, but let's use these 'daily' files for now.